semgrep/semgrep-docs/docs/semgrep-app/notifications.md

 ### Semgrep Autofix

 [Autofix](/writing-rules/autofix) is a Semgrep feature in which rules contain suggested fixes to resolve findings.
 Either metavariables or regex matches are replaced with a potential fix.
 Due to their complexity, not all rules make use of autofix, but for rules that use this feature, autofix allows you to quickly resolve findings as part of your code review workflow.
-Semgrep Cloud Platform can suggest these fixes through PR or MR comments within GitHub or GitLab, thus integrating seamlessly with your review environment.
+Semgrep Code can suggest these fixes through PR or MR comments within GitHub or GitLab, thus integrating seamlessly with your review environment.

 Autofix is free to use for all tiers.